limbernie/WSHooker/README.md

 7. Time skipping in `WScript.Sleep()`

-8. Timestamps in output — useful for measuring time between function calls
+8. Timestamps in output trace — useful for measuring time between function calls

 9. Hooks functions dynamically as they are called

-10. Tracks COM objects creation, `Win32_Process` creation and WMI queries.
+10. Tracks COM objects creation, WMI queries, and stops `Win32_Process` creation

 ## Usage